shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

 1. **YOLOv8**

-YOLOv8 is the latest iteration in the YOLO series, a CNN-based real-time object detection algorithm.
+YOLOv8 is a CNN-based real-time one-shot object detection algorithm.
 It treats object detection as a single regression problem, predicting bounding boxes and probabilities for each region simultaneously.

 ![image](https://github.com/user-attachments/assets/b1fe031a-0f96-49af-b9b1-8f0ca3a3d3ea)